smathys/microservices-kubernetes/PITCHME.md

   - measure metrics on Kafka queues
   - replay journeys in different environments
 - Build own pragmatic Liquibase approach for Cassandra
+- Compare a different implementation in v2 & v3

 ---